The Fundamental Principle

 Written Subcontracts

 Every subcontract should be in writing.
-This does not have to be a complex legal document.
-A subcontract letter or order that sets out: the scope of work, the price, the programme, the payment terms, the insurance requirements, and the defects liability period is enough for most residential work.
+It does not have to be complicated.
+A subcontract letter or order covering the scope of work, the price, the programme, the payment terms, the insurance requirements, and the defects liability period is enough for most residential work.
 The key is that both parties have signed it and know what was agreed.

-Handshake deals on a five-figure subcontract are a gamble.
-Most of the time, nothing goes wrong and the informality doesn't matter.
-But when it does go wrong — a dispute about scope, a quality failure, a payment argument — the absence of a written record means the dispute is resolved by whoever is most willing to walk away from money or from completing the job.
-Written subcontracts give both parties a framework for resolving disputes before they become legal ones.
+A handshake deal on a five-figure subcontract is a gamble.
+Most of the time nothing goes wrong and the informality doesn't matter.
+But when a dispute arises about scope, quality, or payment, the absence of a written record means it gets resolved by whoever is most willing to walk away from money or from completing the job.
+Neither outcome is good.
+Written subcontracts give both parties somewhere to stand.

 Fixed Price vs Daywork

-Always try to get a fixed price (lump sum) for subcontract work where the scope can be clearly defined.
-A fixed price means the subcontractor carries the risk of productivity — if they take longer than expected, that is their problem.
-Daywork rates mean you carry that risk.
-For most trades on a well-designed project, fixed prices are achievable: brickwork priced per m², roofing priced per m², plastering priced per m², joinery priced on a schedule.
+Get a fixed price for subcontract work wherever the scope can be clearly defined.
+A fixed price means the subcontractor carries the productivity risk.
+If it takes them longer than expected, that is their problem.
+Daywork means you carry it.
+For most trades on a well-designed project, fixed prices are achievable: brickwork priced per m², roofing per m², plastering per m², joinery on a schedule.

-Daywork is appropriate where the scope genuinely cannot be defined in advance — complex groundworks in uncertain ground, alteration work in an existing building where you don't know what's behind the walls, or specialist repair work.
-In these cases, agree a daywork rate schedule in advance (labour, plant, and materials separately, with markups specified) rather than agreeing to pay "cost plus" without knowing what the rates are.
+Daywork is appropriate where the scope genuinely cannot be defined in advance: complex groundworks in uncertain ground, alteration work in an existing building where you don't know what's behind the walls, specialist repair work.
+In these cases, agree a daywork rate schedule before any work starts, covering labour, plant, and materials separately with markups specified.
+Agreeing to pay "cost plus" without knowing what the rates are is a blank cheque.

 Retention

-Retention is a percentage of the contract value withheld at each payment stage as security for the contractor's obligations, particularly the obligation to rectify defects.
-The standard on a residential project is 5% retention held throughout the works, with 2.5% released at practical completion and the remaining 2.5% released at the end of the defects liability period (typically 6–12 months).
+Retention is a percentage of the contract value withheld at each payment stage as security for the contractor's obligations, particularly defect rectification.
+The standard on a residential project is 5% held throughout, with 2.5% released at practical completion and the remaining 2.5% at the end of the defects liability period (typically 6–12 months).

-Use retention consistently and explain it to subcontractors at the start of the engagement — it should not come as a surprise.
+Use retention consistently and tell subcontractors about it at the start of the engagement.
+It should not be a surprise.
 Most experienced subcontractors expect it.
-The practical effect is that the subcontractor is incentivised to return and complete snagging work, because the retained sum is not released until they do.
-A subcontractor who has been fully paid before the snagging list is complete has much less incentive to come back quickly for a half-day's remedial work.
+The practical effect is that the retained sum gives the subcontractor a reason to come back and complete snagging work.
+A subcontractor who has been fully paid before the snagging list is finished has a much weaker reason to rebook a half-day of remedial work when they're already on to the next job.

 Quality Control and Inspections